 This means that:

-Ultimately, when we build you a website, it is yours 100%.
+Ultimately, when we hand your website over to you, it is yours 100%.

 Freedom.
 Control.
 Support.
 Flexibility.